AD-SDL/bmg_module/README.md

     git clone https://github.com/AD-SDL/bmg_module.git
     cd bmg_module

-Create a virtual environment with 32-bit python, then activate it.
-Remember to use your 32-bit python path:
+Create a virtual environment with 32-bit Python, then activate it.
+Be sure to use your 32-bit Python path:

     python.exe -m venv .venv
     .venv\Scripts\activate

-Install the dependencies using pdm or pip:
+Install the dependencies using PDM or pip:

     pdm install